rssnsj/minivtun/README.md

 # minivtun
-A fast secure VPN service in non-standard protocol for rapid deploying VPN servers/clients or getting through firewalls
+A fast secure VPN service in non-standard protocol for rapidly deploying VPN servers/clients or getting through firewalls

 ### Installation